-Note that a goal can never be scored directly from a kick-off shot.
+Note that a goal can never be scored from within the center circle after a kick-off.
 See Section 4.5 for details.

 3.8 Throw-in

 A ball is considered to have left the field when there is no part of the ball over the outside of the boundary line (i. e. the line itself is in).
 If the ball leaves the field it will be replaced on the field by an assistant referee.
 There is no stoppage in play.